 Raw Materials Price Index (RMPI)

-The Raw Materials Price Index (RMPI) measures price changes for raw materials purchased for further processing by manufacturers operating in Canada.
+The Raw Materials Price Index (RMPI) measures price changes for raw materials purchased by industries in Canada for further processing.

-The Raw Materials Price Index (RMPI) measures price changes for raw materials purchased for further processing by manufacturers operating in Canada.
+The Raw Materials Price Index (RMPI) measures price changes for raw materials purchased by industries in Canada for further processing.
 As a purchasers' price index, prices include all charges purchasers incur to bring a commodity to the establishment gate.
-They include transportation charges, net taxes paid, custom duties, as well as the effects of subsidies, if any are paid to the purchaser.
+Thus transportation charges, net taxes paid, and custom duties are all included, as well as the effects of subsidies, if any are paid to the purchaser.

 In 1978 Statistics Canada terminated the General Wholesale Price Index (GWI), which had been produced since 1926.
-This index, as a whole, had become obsolete as it was no longer showing a clear wholesale level of distribution in the economy.
-The Industrial Product Price Index (IPPI) covered prices of manufactured goods, but there were now no indexes covering unprocessed materials (other than agricultural products).
-It became apparent at this time that some new indexes were needed.
-In addition, there was a growing interest in energy prices, which had previously not been included in the GWI.
+This index, as a whole, had become obsolete as there was no longer a clear wholesale level of distribution in the economy.
+The Industrial Product Price Index (IPPI) covered prices of manufactured goods, but there were now no indexes covering unprocessed materials (other than agricultural products) and it was quickly apparent that some new indexes were needed.
+In addition there was a growing interest in energy prices, which had previously not been included in the GWI.
 Therefore, series at aggregate levels were developed to ensure continuity with those in the GWI and the Raw Materials Price Index (RMPI) was introduced, effective January 1981.

 The RMPI is produced and published together with the IPPI as it meets many of the same interest and needs.
-The index provides the movement in prices for a group of major input products into goods produced in Canada.
+The index provides the movement in prices for a group of major inputs into goods produced in Canada.
 It helps cover the spectrum of price changes in the Canadian economy, and is valuable directly and in relation to the price movements of products derived in part from these materials.
-In addition, the RMPI series supports the Canadian System of Macro-Economic Accounts (CSMA), where it is used in the calculation of real Gross Domestic Product (GDP).
+In addition, the RMPI series supports the Canadian System of National Accounts (SNA), where it is used in the calculation of real Gross Domestic Product (GDP) by Industry.
 Together, these indicators serve as an important indicator of the health of the economy.

 As well, like the IPPI series, the RMPI series is of value in analytical studies of price formation and behaviour.
 It is frequently used in the process of contract escalation, and often serves as a representative input into other price index series.

-Reference period: The time period for which the RMPI equals 100; currently this is January 2020.
+Reference period: The time period for which the RMPI equals 100; currently this is the year 1997.

-Collection period: For most products included in the RMPI, the collection process occurs over a three-week period starting during the third week of the reference month.
+Collection period: For most products included in the RMPI, the collection process occurs over a three-week period starting during the last week of the reference month.

 - Industrial product price indexes